squid-cache/squid-cache.github.io/CodeSprintOct2005.rst

 Failures:

   * We did not manage to get Samba-4 running for the Negotiate tests.
-Instead a [[NegotiateAuthentication|Windows host was used to verify the authentication exchanges]].
+Instead a [[Features/NegotiateAuthentication|Windows host was used to verify the authentication exchanges]].
   * UPDATE: using latest Samba-4 snapshot (04-Nov-2005) Negotiate support now seems to work.